-Running a successful advertising campaign requires a balanced pre- and post-click experience.
-For every targeted ad you create, there should be an equally targeted post-click experience.
+Running a successful advertising campaign requires a balanced pre- and post-click landing page.
+For every targeted ad you create, there should be an equally targeted post-click landing page.
 More relevance means better results.

 Just a year or two ago, unifying the ad campaign this way would’ve seemed outlandish.
 Today, you can do it with post-click automation.
 Learn more about how it’s possible with the new Instapage ebook: Post-Click Automation™: The Next Evolution in Digital Advertising.